Opening Remarks Day 1

 Notable Quotes

-"We literally want to advance this field through really good professional conversations."
+"We literally want to advance this field by creating space for really good professional conversations to happen."

-"If you want your question asked at the end, please put it in the Slack channel."
+"If you want your question asked, please put it in the Slack channel, because I cannot keep up with the rapid things happening live."

 Or choose a question: